k2view-academy/K2View-Academy/articles/26_fabric_security/04_fabric_interfaces_security.md

 ## Securing Interfaces Settings

-Base interfaces, those that are not a part of the environments, are used either for development environments or by customers that do not have multiple-source environments.
-The secrets, like passwords, for these base interfaces are encrypted and saved in an [XML file](/articles/25_environments/04_offline_deployment.md#xml-file-example) used to stage the project's deployment onto the server.
+The base interfaces, that are not a part of environments, are used for development.
+Their secrets are encrypted by the base level of encryption.

 </studio>

 <web>

 Fabric enables you to define several source [environments](/articles/25_environments/01_environments_overview.md), where for each environment you can set the interfaces' connection details.
-Securing an environment's interface secrets is done similar to base interfaces.
+Securing an environment's interface secrets is done in a similar manner as for the base interfaces’ secrets.

 </web>